jekyllgov/webinar/README.md

 This repo contains all the files for a <a href="https://jekyllgov.github.io/webinar/" target="_blank">demo site</a>, powered by <a href="https://jekyllrb.com/" target="_blank">Jekyll</a>, prepared for a webinar presented to the National Association of Government Web Professionals on Oct 24, 2017.

-Jekyll is a static site generator, combining the speed, security, and customizability of static web content with templating.
+Jekyll is a static site generator, combining the speed, security, and customizability of static web content with templating and data integration.

 Most site content lives in the _posts folder; these markdown files serve as the slide deck for the webinar presentation.